-▶ Normal Allows the fan to run at different speeds according to the CPU temperature.
-You can adjust the fan speed with System Information Viewer based on your system

-Manual Allows you to control the fan speed under the Fan Speed Percentage item.
+- Normal Allows the fan to run at different speeds according to the CPU temperature.
+You can adjust the fan speed with EasyTune based on your system requirements.
+(Default) Silent Allows the fan to run at slow speeds. - Manual Allows you to control the fan speed under the Fan Speed Percentage item. - ➡ Full Speed Allows the fan to run at full speeds.